School of Law,

 Faculty of Social Sciences

 This course includes elements of international criminology and research training.
-It is one of very few courses that uses comparative and international perspectives to explore the key issues in criminology today.
+It is one of the very few courses that use comparative and international perspectives to explore the key issues in criminology today.

 The course is flexible, you can choose the taught path or the research route.

 - Issues in Comparative Penology

 - The Cultures of Criminology